NBA Rumors: Mavericks Could Trade Courtney Lee, Seth Curry, Jalen Brunson, And Draft Picks For Kyle Lowry

 Kyle Lowry would undeniably be a great addition to the Mavericks, giving them an All-Star caliber point guard and another scoring threat behind Luka Doncic and Kristaps Porzingis.
 Though he’s already in his 30s, Lowry still has plenty of gas left in his tank and could perform at a high level.
 Last season, Lowry averaged 14.2 points, 4.8 rebounds, 8.7 assists, and 1.4 steals while shooting 41.2 percent from the field and 34.7 percent from beyond the arc.

-As of now, the Raptors haven’t shown any indication that they are planning to trade Kyle Lowry before the 2020 February NBA trade deadline.
+As of now, the Raptors haven’t shown any indication that they are planning to trade Kyle Lowry before the February 2020 NBA trade deadline.
 Despite losing Kawhi Leonard, the Raptors are still aiming to defend their throne in the 2019-20 NBA season.
-However, things are expected to dramatically change in Toronto once they struggle earlier in the upcoming season.
+However, things are expected to dramatically change in Toronto if they struggle earlier in the upcoming season.

 According to a previous The Inquisitr article, the Raptors gave Kyle Lowry a one-year, $31 million contract extension not just to put him under their control until the 2020-21 NBA season but also to make him a more valuable trade asset.
 Once the Raptors officially make Lowry available on the trading block, expect the Mavericks to make a move.